Samuel-Duque/Samuel-Duque/README.md

 <br>

+-  I'm a software engineer Jr and actually work on backend with AdonisJs, Redis and SQL
--  I’m currently working on [Fullstack projects](https://github.com/Samuel-Duque/Tracker) 💻<br>
+-  I’m currently creating [Fullstack projects](https://github.com/Samuel-Duque/Tracker) 💻<br>
--  Learning **Machine Learning, React, Node and Data Scructure**<br>
+-  Learning **Typescript, Node, SQL and perfomatic code**<br>
 -  How to reach me **samuellocatel@gmail.com**<br>
--  I'm currently studying Computer Science at and I'm in the 4th semester.
+-  I'm currently studying Computer Science at and I'm in the 6th semester.
 I've been dedicating my time to studying Python and it's libraries like PyTorch and Scikit-learn.
 Moreover, I've been diving deeper into Front-end tools like Angular and React, Data Science, Neural Networks, C, and Data Structures.
 Certified in advanced English - C2 EF SET.